fdbozzo/foxbin2prg/Documentacion/github/FoxBin2Prg_git.md

 ## Introduction
 As we all know, there is a whole bunch of tools that we might use to colaborate and to version our work.
-Since I use git I try to point out what I do to do a fast and comfortable work.
+Since I use git I try to point out what I do to do as fast and comfortable work.
 This document gives no workflow, in special not a workflow of git.
 There is no wrong or right.
 If you are not fimilar with git, please read through this first, there are minor settings that might help a bit on later work.

-Please note, if you come from an SCM system, git feels very odd.
+Please note, if you come from a SCM system, git feels very odd.
 It's a complete different idea of thinking.
 Do yourself the favour, on [git-scm](https://git-scm.com/doc) you find _pro git_.
 Read and work at least through the first three chapters.
 **No matter, if you are using git on bash or GUI**